3 ways to help children understand relaxation

 You can also practice this by tensing and relaxing only one part of the body at a time.
 For example, tense one arm, make a fist with your fingers, stretch out your fingers and release.
 Repeat with all the parts of the body.

-Gopala Amir Yaffir is the founder of Rainbow Yoga Kids Teacher Training (rainbowyogatraining.com)
+Gopala Amir Yaffa is co-founder & wizard at Rainbow Yoga Training (rainbowyogatraining.com)